gdsfactory/gdsfactory/README.md

 gf install klayout-integration
 ```

-Then you need to restart Klayout to make sure you activate the klayout gdsfactory integration.
+Then you need install Klayout `klive` integration in the klayout GUI in Tools --> Manage Packages --> Install New Packages --> Klive

 ### 2. Installation for developers